SV1CAL/Satellite-FUN/README.md

 Satellite FUN is a C# application which predicts satellite passes , tracks satellites, automatically starts RF recording (HDSDR/SatDump) and post-processing (SatDump).
 The goal is mainly unattended Weather/ Earth observation satellite reception on L and X band .
 It supports the SPID BIG RAS  including the HR version through the  Rot2Prog protocol and other rotators through HamLib.

 Satellite FUN is just a hobby project written to suit my own needs for satellite tracking , especially on X band , where accurate antenna positioning is very important.
-If you find it useful, please send me a message and report bugs etc !
-THANKS !!!

 Satellite position calculation is done using David Taylor’s DJTSatLib.dll